ff0000-ad-tech/ad-docs/README.md

   * Creative should be able to make *full use* of the placement's capabilities.
   * The execution ought to be *technically efficient* & respectful of user experience.

-Our framework is built to enable high-volume production of such units, without involving oneself in the complicated mechanics of modern web development.
+Our framework enables high-volume production (many sizes / many variations per size), without involving oneself in the complicated mechanics of modern web development.

 ### Alternatives
   * Google Web Designer
   * Adobe Animate
   * Sizmek Builder
-  * Hand-coded HTML/CSS/JS
+  * Hand-coded HTML / CSS / JS
+  * Web-app focused frameworks like React / Web Components / Ember

 Platforms produce simple banners easily, but they are limited in capability & not very optimized.

-With coding, anything the sandbox allows is possible & the technical performance can be perfected, but it's rather difficult & time consuming.
+With coding, anything the sandbox allows is possible & the technical performance can be perfected, but...it's rather difficult & time consuming!

 # FF0000 Ad Tech (FAT)

-A Webpack/ES6/binary-compiling framework that enables agency developers to focus exclusively on the creative execution, leaving the complex process of transpiling, packaging, and load performance to the core team.
+FAT is an NPM/Webpack, Binary-compiling, ES6/TweenMax framework that enables agency developers to focus exclusively on the creative execution, leaving the complex process of transpiling, packaging, and load performance to the core team.

-#### Webpack/ES6 & Open Source
+#### NPM/Webpack

 Every day the global Javascript community is pushing the limits of what is possible in a Web View.

-As banner developers, we want to be on this cutting edge.
-We want to write with the latest standards, and we want to take advantage of the optimization that comes from the open source community.
+As banner developers, we want to be on this cutting edge, write with the latest standards, and take advantage of the optimization that comes from the open source community -- but we don't want each banner to cost the price of a website!

 #### Binary Compiling

 Base64/gzipping is bloated for binary assets like images & fonts.
 10-20% is a big deal when you only have 100k.

-The solution is a binary compile which produces a single load for all of your images/fonts.
-The resultant stream is then piped to the appropriate DOM elements at runtime.
+The solution is a binary-compile / single-load for all of your images/fonts.
+As the asset is unpacked at runtime, the chunks are piped to the appropriate DOM elements.

-There is a CPU trade-off for that stream, but it's always faster than individual loads.
-And the smaller payload means more creative wiggle room.
+There is a CPU trade-off for unpacking (an iteration through the byte array), but it's always faster than individual loads.
+And the smaller payload means more creative wiggle room with media / publishers.

+#### Authoring Framework

+The authoring framework is designed to make it easy to:
+  * build layouts for animation
+  * create canvas / layer FX
+  * implement common components (dates, video players, buttons, etc)
+  * manage dynamic states

+If you already have an authoring preference, you can still use [Creative Server](https://github.com/ff0000-ad-tech/wp-creative-server/blob/master/README.md) to manage compiling & packaging at scale with Webpack.

 ## Build Source